Kimax668/Trinity-State-RPG/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```
-another method would be to
+another method would be to:

 ```sh
 # Step 1: Clone the repository using the project's Git URL.